 “What the teacher is, is more important than what he teaches.”

-Nandini Jani - was born in India and travelled to US in 1992 to pursue graduate studies.
-She has training and great interests in India classical music, art, graphic arts, vipassana meditation and sustainable living.
-Early experience in childhood education came from working with kids through the Gandhi school and ashram in India.
-She is very happy to be a part of a “New Day school” community, who is dedicated to making a positive difference in every child’s life.
+Nandini Jani – Nandini was born in India and traveled to US in 1992 to pursue graduate studies.
+She has training and great interests in India classical music, art, graphic arts, vipassana and sustainable living.
+Early experience in childhood education came from working with children in India and taking part in summer camps for children.
+She is very happy to be a part of “New Day school” community and is dedicated to making a positive difference in every child’s life.